 Day by Day Overview

-transport to Dingle (3 hrs).
-We'll check in to our Dingle hotel midafternoon and meet our guide for a town walk.
+Monday, June 1 Travel Dublin-Heuston train station to Tralee Train Station (3.5-4 hrs.).
+The Dingle Shuttle van will meet us at Tralee Train Station and transfer us to Dingle.
+We'll check in to the Greenmount House and meet our guide for a town walk.
 Lodging: Greenmount House - www.greenmounthouse.ie

-Friday, June 2 Dunquin Wild Atlantic Way Walk - This is a lovely walk featuring a combination of coastal cliff walking and some old bog roads through the parish of Dun Chaoin, Ireland's most westerly parish and the heart of the west Kerry Gaeltacht.
+Tuesday, June 2 Dunquin Wild Atlantic Way Walk - This is a lovely walk featuring a combination of coastal cliff walking and some old bog roads through the parish of Dun Chaoin, Ireland's most westerly parish and the heart of the west Kerry Gaeltacht.
 Expect lots of big skies and Atlantic and Blasket Island views.
 We will visit the fascinating Blasket Museum - recording the history of the Great Blasket Island, its residents, and their evacuation for good in 1954.
 Distance: 6 miles; Elevation gain: 600'.

-Wednesday, June 7 Following the Dingle Way around Smerwick Harbor, we come to the fishing village of Baile nan Gall.
-We have stunning views of the Three Sisters in the shadow of Mount Brandon .
+Sunday, June 7 Following the Dingle Way around Smerwick Harbor, we come to the fishing village of Baile nan Gall.
+We have stunning views of the Three Sisters in the shadow of Mount Brandon.
 We have some lovely beach walking today through areas named Beal Ban and Cul Dorcha and Tra an Mhuiriosh.
 We end our day at Tigh Pub (TP's pub).
 There has been a pub on this site for over 100 years.
 Take a look at the family photos on the wall!
 Distance - 5 miles; Elevation gain 325'.

 Please Note: The above schedule is subject to change due to weather or other circumstances beyond our control.